emilianmanoleuni/ESP-DOMOTIC-SYSTEM/README.md

 > Available rooms: LIVING ROOM, KITCHEN, BATHROOM, BEDROOM, HALLWAY.

 Just click the button and say the desired command.
-The command will execute in a few seconds
+The command will execute in few seconds.

 ## Contributors